Banstead War Memorial.

 1. The lead camouflage paint added an estimated 900 pounds to the weight of a Liberator thus increasing fuel consumption.

-James Hammond's Liberator and the one in which he made his last flight was (B24J US Serial 44-44312) RCAF Serial KK241.
-There is no known image of Liberator KK241.
+Gordon Hammond's Liberator and the one in which he made his last flight was (B24J US Serial 44-44312) RCAF Serial KK241.
+There is no known image of Liberator KK241 as it was only at the base for a very short time.

 Name Rank Service No. Age